Burnout Is Breaking South Africa's Call Centres — and the Real Problem Starts Before Day One

 Burnout is often spoken about as though it starts on the floor.
 In reality, it often starts much earlier — at the point of sourcing, screening, assessment, and selection.
 If you keep bringing the wrong people into the business, you will keep getting the same outcome.

+Not because people are lazy.
 Not because they do not want to work.
+Not because the opportunity is bad.

 But because the match was wrong from the beginning.